tomkob9999/deterministic_regressor/README.md

 This tool generates a boolean expression by regressing the values of input Boolean variables.
 Overall, it works by creating logic expressions separately for true cases and false cases.

-It generates 4 logic expressions by train.
-The DNF core is used as default for solve.
+It generates 2 logic expressions by train.
-- COMMON: Judged true when both TRUE DNF and FALSE CNF match
 - TRUE DNF: The logic expression is derived for true judgements.
 - FALSE CNF: The logic expression is derived for false judgements.

+It has 4 options for solve.
-- UNION: Judged true when either TRUE DNF or FALSE CNF matches
+- UNION: union of TRUE DNF and FALSE CNF

-Here is the aggressiveness to judge as true.

-COMMON < FALSE CNF = TRUE DNF < UNION
+- TRUE: TRUE DNF only
+- FALSE: FALSE CNF only
+- COMMON: intersection of TRUE DNF and FALSE CNF

+The UNION is the default option.
+With the confidence threshold (defaulted to 3) properly set, it combines the best of both TRUE DNF and FALSE CNF.
+The confidence threshold can be set to lower or higher based on the input data during training (not solve).
+It can be as low as 0, but I think no need to set higher than 5 in normal settings.

 TO-DO-FUTURE: